Large Language Models for Cyber Security: A Systematic Literature Review: RQ4: What is the difference in data collection and pre-processing when applying LLMs to security tasks?

-Text datasets with numerous prompts (a total of 28) are commonly utilized for tasks lacking structured data, effectively guiding large language models (LLMs) through prompts to influence their behavior.
+Text-based datasets (total 60 instances) encompass a wide variety of textual information relevant to cybersecurity.
 While understanding the intricacies of training data might not be crucial for closed-source LLMs like ChatGPT, insights into data handling techniques for other models are still valuable.
-This is because black-box models can be fine-tuned with small-sized data inputs during usage.
-Among the 127 papers analyzed, text datasets rich in prompts are frequently used for training LLMs in security tasks, highlighting this trend.
-Additionally, specific security tasks necessitate particular text data inputs, such as system log analysis and harmful content detection.
+These datasets range from structured formats like prompts used for direct task execution~\cite{deng2023pentest1,liu2023vulde13} or logs used for fine-tuning anomaly detection models~\cite{liu2023log1,chen2023log2,karlsen2023log3}, to unstructured natural language found in bug reports~\cite{bugde4,du2023bugde6}, CVE reports~\cite{aghaei2023ids5,cti1}, commit messages~\cite{vulde19,bugrepair24}, security policies~\cite{seccode2}, hardware documentation~\cite{meng2023hardde1}, and social media content~\cite{hu2023harmful2,hanley2023harmful1}.
+Specific security tasks necessitate particular text data inputs, often utilized for fine-tuning specialized classifiers (e.g., for harmful content) or providing context for LLM analysis via prompting (e.g., CVE reports).

-The prevalence of vulnerable code (17), source code (15), and bug-fix pairs (14) in code-based datasets can be attributed to their ability to effectively meet task requirements.
-Vulnerable code naturally exhibits semantic features of code containing vulnerabilities to large language models (LLMs), thereby highlighting the distinguishing traits of vulnerable code when juxtaposed with normal code snippets.
-This aids LLMs in performing security tasks related to vulnerability detection.
-A similar rationale applies to bug-fix pairs.
+The prevalence of vulnerable code (34 instances), source code (23), and bug-fix pairs (16) in code-based datasets can be attributed to their ability to effectively meet task requirements for fine-tuning or evaluation.
+Vulnerable code naturally exhibits semantic features of code containing vulnerabilities to LLMs, thereby highlighting the distinguishing traits of vulnerable code when juxtaposed with normal code snippets when training detection models.
+A similar rationale applies to bug-fix pairs, which are essential for fine-tuning program repair models.
 Source code serves as the backbone of any software project, encompassing the logic and instructions that define program behavior.
-Thus, having a substantial amount of source code data is essential for training LLMs to grasp the intricacies of programs, enabling them to proficiently generate, analyze, and comprehend code across various security tasks.
-Additionally, commonly used data types for bug fixes and traffic and intrusion detection, such as bugs (7) and traffic packets (4), are also widespread.
+Thus, having a substantial amount of source code data is essential for training LLMs (either during pre-training or fine-tuning) to grasp the intricacies of programs, enabling them to proficiently generate, analyze, and comprehend code across various security tasks.
+Additionally, commonly used data types such as buggy code (10) and traffic packages (4), are also widespread for training detection or analysis models.

-Some studies have utilized composite datasets containing multiple data types, such as vulnerable code and vulnerability descriptions.
-For instance, Liu et al.~\cite{liu-etal-2023vulde7} collected a dataset comprising CVE vulnerable code along with vulnerability descriptions and evaluated the performance of LLMs on vulnerability description mapping tasks based on this dataset.